 Lan Nguyen Chaplin, Ph.D. is an Associate Professor of Marketing at the University of Illinois-Chicago.
 She received her Ph.D. in marketing from the University of Minnesota (Carlson School of Management), and her B.A. in biological basis of behavior with a concentration in behavioral medicine from the University of Pennsylvania.

-Previously, she taught at Villanova School of Business, University of Arizona (Eller College of Management), and the University of Illinois at Urbana-Champaign where she was also Head Coach, Illinois Women’s Lacrosse.
+Previously, she taught at Villanova School of Business, University of Arizona (Eller College of Management), and the University of Illinois at Urbana-Champaign where she was also the Head Coach of the Illinois Women’s Lacrosse Club team.

 Her research has been covered by TIME, Forbes, The New York Times, Fortune, ABC news radio, CBS news, Washington Times, Boston Globe, Yahoo!
 Finance, Yahoo!
 Parenting, Scientific American, Smithsonian Magazine, New York Magazine, Popular Science, Psychology Today, and Glamour.